cogentcore/core/README.md

 * test new menu shortcut stuff and use in gide etc.

+* kill to end of line should delete NEXT lf if line is empty

 * completion: timing and other issue..

 * major issues with keymaps -- key fun move up has no key mapping over and over again when trying chrome std on mac..